-The East Coast Trail Guide offers maps, photos, and a detailed description of the entire East Coast Trail, including Biscan Cove Path.
+The East Coast Trail Guide is a digital trail guide and photo book filled with information about Newfoundland’s amazing East Coast Trail, including Biscan Cove Path.

-Biscan Cove Path runs from Biscan Cove to Pouch Cove.
+Biscan Cove Path runs from Cape St. Francis to Pouch Cove.

 Check the map for the following details: